Air Liquide: Activities

-Large Industries
+Large industries

 Air Liquide generates about a third of its sales revenue by supplying the large industry (26% in 2017): chemicals, petrochemicals, metallurgy and refining.
 Air Liquide supply them with gas and energy by direct pipeline.
 Its pipeline network in the largest industrial basins is the longest in the world (more than 9000 km).
-In 2018, the group's largest hydrogen production unit is located in the industrial zone of Yanbu, Saudi Arabia, and has a capacity of 340,000 Nm3/hour thanks to its two production sites.
+In 2018, the group's largest hydrogen production unit is located in the industrial zone of Yanbu, Saudi Arabia, and has a capacity of 340,000 normal cubic metres per hour thanks to its two production sites.

-In February 2018, Air Liquide launched the world's largest oxygen production unit for Sasol, an international energy and chemicals company.
+In February 2018, Air Liquide launched the world's largest oxygen production unit for Sasol, an international energy and chemicals company based in South Africa.

 In 2018, this activity was ensured by 52 hydrogen production units, 19 cogeneration units and 369 air separation units.
 This specialty represents 27% of the 2019 turnover of Air Liquide Gas and Services activities.

-Industrial Merchant
+Industrial merchant

 Small and Medium Enterprises use gas in small and medium quantities, in very diversified sectors (food, heat treatment of metals, manufacture of glass or welding-cutting of metal parts, etc.).
 These gases are delivered and stored in liquid form, packaged in bottles or produced directly on the customers' site.
 Air liquide also produces solid carbon dioxide (dry ice) under the name "Carboglace" (in France).
 Air Liquide GIS (Industrial Gas Services) and Air Liquide Santé hold a fleet of over twelve thousand tankers worldwide.

 In 2019, this specialty represents 46% of Air Liquide's Gas & Services revenue.